Automation

 When Is It Needed?

 Automation is often thought of as a process that requires systems to "talk" to each other.
-While this can facilitate automation, it is by no means a requirement.
+While built-in integrations can facilitate automation, it is by no means a requirement.
 But before focussing on the technological problem, a good first step is to consider whether automation makes sense.

 Automation works best for processes that are repetitive, time consuming, or open to human error.
 Usually, these are tasks that take place on a regular schedule or that are triggered by a prescribed action (such as a form submission or incoming email).
 Or they can be multi-step tasks that must occur in a particular sequence.